Image: Thomas Logan

 2018 – Meditative Stitching in the Gallery, Hopkins Center for the Arts, Hopkins, MN

-2015 – Felt Making Fun in the Garden, Walker Art Center with the Textile Center MN
+2015 – Felt Making Fun in the Garden, Walker Art Center with Textile Center

 Education/Selected Workshops

-2024 – Masterclass: The Engineer & Madam Bricolage Are Lovers, Sheila Pepe instructor, Anderson Ranch Arts Center, Snowmass Village, CO
+2024 – Masterclass: The Engineer and Madam Bricolage Are Lovers, Sheila Pepe instructor, Anderson Ranch, Snowmass, CO

 2018 – Sumi Ink and Wearable Felt Workshop, Jorie Johnson instructor; Minneapolis, MN